Anchor monument to William Henry Edwards, All Saints Cemetery, Maidenhead, Berkshire.

 In 1871 William is serving as a Private in the Coldstream Guards in Essex.

-In 1879 William marries Emma Gomm in Maidenhead Berkshire and their first child, a son William Frank is born a year later in 1880.
+In 1879 William marries Emma Gomm in Maidenhead, Berkshire, and their first child, a son William Frederick is born a year later in 1880.
 The family can be found on the 1881 Census living at North Town Court where William trade is a waterman.
 Watermen of the Thames were boat or barge men who offered their services for hire to transport goods or passengers along the river.

 The Company of Watermen and Lighterman was established by Act of Parliament in 1555 to control the Watermen on the River Thames responsible for the movement of goods and passengers.
 Indeed it remains the only ancient City Guild to he formed and controlled by Act of Parliament.